-The flu vaccine is recommended for anyone six months of age and older.
-This is especially true for those most at risk of getting sick from flu, including: babies, young children, seniors, pregnant women and people with compromised immune systems.
+Flu vaccine is recommended for anyone six months of age and older.
+This is especially true for those most at risk of getting sick from flu, including: babies, young children, seniors, pregnant women, and people with compromised immune systems.